branokrehak/ohpen-technical-assignment/README.md

 - The screens should be styled (we're using Tailwind in our team).

 ### 📥 Submission
-1. Push your code to a Github repository.
+1. Fork the repository
+1. Create a pull request with your changes.
 2. Add a simple README with:
     - How to install and run it.
     - Any notes about your approach.